Mary deGarmo Bryan: Career

 Bryan graduated from Newcomb College in 1912, and from Washington University in 1913.
 She taught at Agnes Scott College from 1913 to 1915 and at the University of Illinois from 1915 to 1916.
 As World War I continued, Bryan was hired at $720 per annum to be a civilian employee in the U.S. Army Medical Department and operated out of Fort McPherson, Georgia.
 She was quickly appointed to the orthopedic institution Base Hospital1114, and she served as an army dietitian overseas in France.
 After Bryan was honorably discharged, effective April 30, 1919, she returned to the US and gave a passionate speech to the ADA's third annual meeting (1920) regarding her experiences with war-time nutritional practices.
 Her speech was so impactful that she was notified just a few hours later that she had been elected on a secret ballot to serve a 2-year term as ADA president.
 Her time as ADA president and subsequent efforts in advocacy were characterized by a unified pursuit of the patient's common good: "All of us working together for the good of the patient should work together, for after all, the power of an ideal, and cooperation to attain it, is the biggest lesson the war has taught us.
 That seems to me to be the promise in this association and its possibility as a power."

 During her term as president, Bryan also oversaw the creation of a formal Social Service Committee to investigate the dietary patterns of minority racial groups and ethnicities.
-The specific driving factors for the decision to form this committee are uncertain, but the effect was to preserve a kind of professional and cultural elitisms in the world of dietetics at the time.
+The specific driving factors for the decision to form this committee are uncertain, but the effect was to preserve a kind of professional and cultural elitists in the world of dietetics at the time.
 These various dietary studies produced publications that characterized racial groups by virtue of their perceived inadequacies, leading to claims such as "the Italian dietary [way of eating] was characterized by a large amount of wheat products, green vegetables and olive oil; the diet of the negro by pork products and milled grains such as rice and hominy, whereas the Hebrew adhered more or less strictly to the dietary laws."